Iran cracks down on media before election

 The exact numbers were not known, but several outlets reported the arrests, with Fars news agency saying around 11 journalists were arrested on Sunday on the orders of the judiciary.
 In addition, the opposition Kalame website said a reporter for Bahar and a journalist for ILNA were detained on Saturday.

-While not calling for outright dissent, the outlets have reported on an economy struggling under Western sanctions imposed over Iran’s disputed nuclear program, and often feature criticism of Iranian government policies.
+While not calling for outright dissent, the outlets have reported on an economy struggling under Western sanctions imposed over Iran’s disputed nuclear programme, and often feature criticism of Iranian government policies.

 Shargh was banned for several months in 2012 for publishing a cartoon deemed insulting to veterans of the Iran-Iraq war, while ILNA closely follows news of layoffs in Iran’s factories - bad news for the leadership in the run up to June’s election.